-The Employer may put an employee on sick leave or other appropriate status as the result of the report of an examination.
-Any disagreement about the results of the examination or the employee's ability to perform duties or their or another person's safety will be resolved by a third party doctor mutually agreed upon by both parties and paid by the employer.
+Any disagreement about the results of the examination or the Employee's ability to perform duties or their or another person's safety will be resolved by a third-party doctor mutually agreed upon by both parties and paid by the Employer.

-The Employer will make every effort and meet the highest standards of safety and health in regard to the maintenance of fire, EMS and staff vehicles, and their equipment and for the personal protective clothing of employees.
-The Employer will maintain the highest reasonable standards of health and safety in the maintenance of fire stations, for the conditions under which employees work, and for the methods by which employees perform their work tasks.
+The Employer will make every effort and meet the highest standards of safety and health in regard to the maintenance of fire, EMS and staff vehicles, and their equipment and for the personal protective clothing of Employees.
+The Employer will maintain the highest reasonable standards of health and safety in the maintenance of fire stations, for the conditions under which Employees work, and for the methods by which Employees perform their work tasks.

-33.5 Safety Concerns
+33.5 SAFETY CONCERNS

-Any employee may voice a safety concern with reasonable grounds to stand on.
-In the event a reasonable safety concern is voiced, an informal inspection will be conducted by two delegates from Management and two union appointed delegates.
+Any Employee may voice a safety concern with reasonable grounds to stand on.
+In the event a reasonable safety concern is voiced, an informal inspection will be conducted by two (2) delegates from Management and two (2) Union appointed delegates.
 The inspection will focus on whether the immediate safety issue presents an immediate safety concern.
-In the event three of the four delegates believe that the event under inspection should not continue for safety reasons, it will cease until such time as the Safety Committee can review the circumstances in more detail.
-Regardless of the decision of the delegates, any employee may bring the incident to the attention of the Safety Committee.
+In the event three (3) of the four (4) delegates believe that the event under inspection should not continue for safety reasons, it will cease until such time as the Safety Committee can review the circumstances in more detail.
+Regardless of the decision of the delegates, any Employee may bring the incident to the attention of the Safety Committee.

-33.6 Physical Fitness Incentive
+33.6 PHYSICAL FITNESS INCENTIVE

 The Fire Department has established a voluntary physical fitness program.
 This program is designed to recognize members for achieving and maintaining physical fitness.
-The Department will offer an annual test during the last full week of October.
-To be eligible to take the test, members must have documented a minimum of three hours of physical activity each month, in the year prior to the test (there is no requirement for the first year of the test)
+The Department will offer an annual test during the month of May.
+To be eligible to take the test, members must have documented a minimum of three (3) hours of physical activity each month, in the year prior to the test, and all Employees hired in the previous year will be eligible to take the test.
+Participation may only occur on-duty with the Employer's permission.

-The test will be based on the Cooper Aerobic Research Institute protocols and consist of the events listed in Table 33.6-1.
+The test will be based on the Cooper Aerobic Research Institute protocols and consist of the events listed in Table 33.6-1 Fitness.